Help for Parents During COVID-19

 ✦ Research findings regarding online schooling are profoundly negative.
 Children are not designed to learn from a computer, absent interaction from a teacher or a parent.
 This is particularly true for younger children.
 If your child is engaged in distance learning, it may help to sit with your child while they complete online material.
 If you feel the expectations for online assignments are too high, take your concerns to your child’s teacher.

 ✦ Foster your child’s love of learning.
 Take care to ensure that your child’s instruction is engaging to them; listen to your child and ask their input.
 Involving your child in planning their education will give them buy-in.
 Children engage in learning in many different ways.
 For example, your child may enjoy building a village out of cardboard or using a tablet to create a stop-motion video featuring their toys.
 Encourage creative play.

 ✦ Education at home may not look like formal schooling.
 If your children are engaged in distance learning, they probably do not need to do schoolwork for the same number of hours they attended school.
 Children who are homeschooled typically finish materials more quickly because they can receive one-on-one attention and do not have to wait on other children.
 When it comes to your child’s instruction, quality is more important than quantity.

 ✦ If you are having trouble with your child’s school, you can homeschool autonomously instead.
 This is not a decision that should be made lightly, as most states’ homeschooling laws give parents little or no guidance or support.
 Parents of older children should take particular care, as transferring a child to back to public school after starting high school can be extremely difficult.
 However, this may be a good option for some families.
-If homeschooling autonomously is something you are exploring, click here to view our guide on getting started or here for our page for homeschooling parents.
+If homeschooling autonomously is something you are exploring, click here to learn how to start homeschooling during COVID-19 and here for our page for homeschooling parents.